cdevents/spec/primer.md

 specification and listed with other [documented extensions](https://github.com/cloudevents/spec/blob/v1.0.1/documented-extensions.md).

+## Versioning

+The CDEvents specification and events are versioned independently, both following the principle of semantic versioning.

+### Versioning of CDEvents

+Individual CDEvents are versioned using semantic versioning, with a `major.minor.patch` format of the version.

+Backward compatible changes are changes that allow existing consumers to parse messages with a newer version, have access to the same data as before, as long the extra fields are ignored.
+Broadening the accepted values for a property is a backward incompatible change, as the consumer may not be prepared to manage the new format of value.

+Note that this means that consumers SHOULD be prepared to handle (and disregard) unrecognized properties in higher minor versions than they are familiar with.

+- Major versions (e.g. 0.3.1 -> 1.0.0): backward incompatible changes to events.
+  Renamed, moved or removed fields requires a new major version.

+- Minor versions (e.g. 0.1.2 -> 0.2.0): backward compatible changes to events
+  that involve a structural change in the schema.
+A new field is added, a copy of an existing field is added and the old location deprecated, or a new

+- Patch versions (e.g. 0.1.0 -> 0.1.1): backward compatible changes to events
+  that do not involve any structural change in the schema, for instance narrowing the accepted values for a property

+While the specification of an event is work in progress, its version is tagged with an extra `-draft` at the end.

+The version of an event is included in its type.
+This allows for easy filtering of events of a specific version, by looking at a single field in the context.
+Examples of full event versions are:

+- `dev.cdevents.build.queued.0.1.0-draft`
+- `dev.cdevents.environment.deleted.0.1.0`

+### Versioning of the CDEvents specification

+The overall CDEvents specification is versioned using semantic versioning, with a `major.minor.patch` format of the version.
+The specification version is associated to a git version (tag) in the `cdevents/spec` repository, in the format `vMajor.Minor.Patch`.

+- A specification that includes only cosmetic fixes is identified by a change in the patch version, for instance 0.1.0 -> 0.1.1

+- A specification that includes only backwards compatible change is identified by a change in the minor version, for instance 0.1.3 -> 0.2.0

+- A specification that includes at least one backward incompatible change, is identified by a change in the major version, for instance 0.1.2 -> 2.0.0

+While a version of the specification is work in progress, its version is tagged with an extra `-draft` at the end, for instance 0.1.0-draft.

+### Development of a new version

+The specification on the main branch is versioned with the number of the next version followed by a `-draft`.
+If any event is modified, its version is changed accordingly, followed by a `-draft` as well.

+Once a specification is ready for release, its number if updated, the event versions are finalized (`-draft` is removed), schemas are updated and a git tag is created for this last commit.

 ## Acknowledgments

 The initial structure of the CDEvents specification format was based on the